^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chickpea grades
+Chickpea varieties

-In 100 g of dried chickpeas beans contains:
+100 g of dried chickpeas contain:

 • water – 11.5 grams;

-• Proteins - 19.3 grams;
+• proteins – 19.3 grams;

 • fats – 6 grams;

-• Carbohydrates - 58.2 grams;
+• carbohydrates – 58.2 grams;

-• dietary fiber (fiber) - 2.5 grams;
+• dietary fiber (cellulose) – 2.5 grams;

 • ash – 2.5 grams.

-In 100 g of chickpea, an average of about 364 kcal.
+100 g of chickpeas contain on average about 364 kcal.

-Chemical composition of chick peas
+Chemical composition of chickpeas

-In 100 g of dried chickpeas beans contains:
+100 g of dried chickpeas contain:

 Vitamins:

-• vitamin A (beta-carotene) - 40 micrograms;
+• Vitamin A (beta-carotene) – 40 micrograms;

 • vitamin B1 (thiamine) – 0.477 milligrams;